Dr Chihab El Khachab

 Teaching and research interests

 I teach on the MSc/MPhil in Visual, Material, and Museum Anthropology (VMMA), with a particular focus on visual anthropology, digital anthropology, and visual/digital methods.
-I also write about film and social science for a wider audience in both Arabic and English, including a regular column on basic concepts in philosophy and social theory for Boring Books.
+I also write about film and social science for a wider audience in both Arabic and English, including in a column on basic concepts in philosophy and social theory for Boring Books.

 Selected publications